 Although they sound similar, a complete car tune-up and car tuning are not the same.
 A car tune-up is minor maintenance of the car.
 A car tune-up involves replacing the spark plugs and their wires, changing the rotor and cap of the distributor, replacing the PCV valve, and replacing or cleaning the air filter and fuel filter.
 Sometimes we also change the fuel injectors.
 Usually, these are a default part of scheduled maintenance.
 And finally, the car is tested for performance on a road test.
 Testing the car at top acceleration will tell us how the performance is.

 Keep in mind that some modifications are an easy way to get traffic penalties.
 So, before making any changes to your car, you should make sure nothing you do to the car is against the law.
 You should also check the policies of your insurance provider regarding vehicle modifications.
 Also, some changes require you to update them on the vehicle registration.
-When you are carrying out a car tuning in Dubai, follow the federal guidelines.
-Follow all the rules and be safe in your car.
+When you are carrying out a car tuning in Dubai, follow the federal guidelines to be safe in your car.
 When everything is done right, the sound of revving a tuned car is music to ears.
 Also, don’t forget to check out all the other amazing products in the car supplies category.
 Our product search engine is home to more than 500+ shops and brands offering premium quality hose clamps at affordable prices.

 It depends.
 It is safe within limits.
 When it comes to the basics of engine tuning, if you push the engine too hard, it can cause more stress on the engine parts.
 In the long run, this will cause the joints and bearings to wear out.
 Another thing to consider is the heat.
 When the engine power output increases, the factory-installed radiator might not be able to deal with the increased heat.
 These are some of the reasons why the powertrain warranty voids with engine tuning.
 The short answer is engine tuning is only safe as you do it.
 So, only a professional car tuner should do it.

 Car tuning software is also called ECU tuning and remapping software or Flash programmers.
-If you are looking for a car tuning software, you have options to choose from the free ones to those that cost thousands of dollars.
-This expensive software is usually aftermarket ones that come with an array of features.
+If you are looking for car tuning software, you have options to choose from the free ones to those that cost thousands of dollars.
+This expensive software is usually an aftermarket one that comes with an array of features.
 Safety is an important aspect to consider when you tune the car.
 So, it is better to go for the aftermarket software that comes with safety features.
-Their safety nets prevent over-tuning of the engine and offer great live tuning options.
+Their safety nets prevent over-turning of the engine and offer great live tuning options.
 You can look for software like AEM infinity and Haltech Elite.